google/applied-machine-learning-intensive/v2/04_classification/00_intro_to_classification/slides.md

 <!--
 (Students will get more experience with this in the Classification Quality unit.)

-Recall: (true positive / all actual positive)
+Precision = (true positive / all actual positive)
-Out of all the possible positives, how many did the model correctly identify?
+Intuition: Out of all the possible positives, how many did the model correctly identify?

-Intuition: Did it miss any positives?
+Facts:
+*High Recall implies low false negatives (i.e. our model does not classify very many malignant tumors as benign).
+*Recall = 1 means all malignant tumors are classified as malignant -- we’re not missing any malignant tumors.
+A negative test would definitively rule out malignancy.
+But we could have a test that always says “malignant.”

+IMPORTANT NOTE: This says nothing about how many positive results are actually correct.

+Language: note that recall is also referred to as sensitivity, hit rate, and true positive rate.

+*It may be helpful to write the formula on the whiteboard at this point.*

 Image Details:
 * [recall.png](http://www.google.com): Copyright Google